 Same-Mwanga-Korogwe Water Project at 92 percent; Water supply Project from Kiwira River to Mbeya city at 20 percent; Urban Water Project for 28 cities at 25 percent; and the construction project for the Kidunda dam at 20 percent.
-I would like to inform your Esteemed Parliament and public that as of December 2023, the availability of clean and safe water services reached 79.6 percent in rural areas and 90 percent in Overall. these achievements been urban areas. have contributed by the completion of 1,633 rural water projects and 213 urban water projects.
+I would like to inform your Esteemed Parliament and public that as of December 2023, the availability of clean and safe water services reached 79.6 percent in rural areas and 90 percent in urban areas.
+Overall, these achievements have been contributed by the completion of 1,633 rural water projects and 213 urban water projects.
 What does it entail!
 Mama cares!!